Thermal Vision: Pioneering Non-Invasive Temperature Tracking in Congested Spaces: Introduction

 \section{Introduction}

-Non-invasive temperature monitoring plays a crucial role in identifying and isolating symptomatic individuals.
-Thermal cameras have become widely used during the COVID-19 pandemic and are typically positioned at building entrances to provide a one-time temperature reading~\cite{brzezinski2021automated,quilty2020effectiveness,zhou2020clinical}.
-These cameras are commonly deployed at airports, universities, and retail outlets\footnote{\url{https://www.flir.in/instruments/public-safety/environmental-health-and-safety}}.
-While thermal cameras have proven effective in detecting symptomatic individuals, it is important to recognize that building occupants can develop and exhibit disease-related symptoms at any point during their work hours.
-Therefore, it is imperative to monitor building occupants throughout their workday seamlessly.
-Relying solely on entry-level temperature screening is insufficient for identifying and isolating symptomatic individuals to prevent the spread of the disease among other occupants.
-Additional measures should be implemented to enable ongoing monitoring and timely intervention.
-This may include incorporating wearable temperature monitoring devices or implementing regular temperature checks throughout the day.
-By adopting a comprehensive approach to temperature monitoring, we can enhance the effectiveness of our efforts to curb the transmission of diseases and safeguard the health and well-being of all building occupants.
+Non-invasive temperature monitoring is essential for identifying and isolating symptomatic individuals to prevent the spread of disease \cite{STANIC2025115879,10014654}.
+During the COVID-19 pandemic, thermal cameras were widely adopted and often installed at building entrances to provide a one-time temperature reading~\cite{brzezinski2021automated,quilty2020effectiveness,zhou2020clinical}.
+These cameras were commonly deployed in high-traffic locations such as airports, universities, and retail outlets\footnote{\url{https://www.flir.in/instruments/public-safety/environmental-health-and-safety}}.
+While effective in detecting symptomatic individuals at entry points, this approach has limitations.
+Disease-related symptoms can develop at any time during the workday, making it necessary to monitor building occupants continuously.
+Solely relying on entry-level temperature screenings is insufficient for identifying symptomatic individuals and mitigating the risk of disease transmission within buildings.
+To address this gap, additional measures, such as wearable temperature monitoring devices or periodic temperature checks, should be considered.
+Implementing such measures would enable seamless, real-time monitoring and timely interventions.
+A comprehensive approach to temperature monitoring can significantly enhance disease prevention efforts, safeguarding the health and well-being of all building occupants.
+Recent advancements in robotic-assisted surgery \cite{alsajri2024future} have demonstrated how integrating real-time, precision-driven technologies into clinical workflows can substantially enhance patient outcomes.
+Inspired by these developments, our work extends similar principles to the domain of non-invasive temperature monitoring in congested spaces.